 During their semester, questions Jim and the students discussed during the design and construction phase were "What does it mean to make a sculpture for a US Embassy?", "What does it mean to borrow symbols of another culture?", "What is cultural diplomacy and how do you design for it?".

-The students worked with Jim throughout the course in the winter of 2012 to design an outdoor sculpture which will debut in Washington D.C. for the 50th Anniversary of Art in Embassies.
+The students worked with Jim throughout the course in the winter of 2012 to design an outdoor sculpture which debuted in Washington D.C. for the 50th Anniversary of Art in Embassies.
 Jim's blog and the student's progress throughout the course may be read HERE

 One of the students, Carmel Dunlap, was recently inspired to travel to Morocco after taking Jim's classes.